-Musical theater credits include: The Color Purple (feat.
-Jennifer Hudson), Motown, Lion King, Wicked, Lady Day (feat.
+Musical theater credits include: Frozen, Wicked 15th Anniversary (NBC Special), The Color Purple (feat.
+Jennifer Hudson), Motown, Lion King, Lady Day (feat.
 Audra McDonald), LaChanze, Leslie Odom Jr, Joshua Henry, Manhattan Theater Club among others.

 The ten songs on Speak find Olatuja stepping out of his role as sideman and finally presenting his personal vision as producer and composer.
 With musical influences and guests from around the world, the album touches on each spot Olatuja has hit around the globe, including his childhood in London and Lagos, Nigeria, and his professional years in London and New York.
 Speak is clearly the album Olatuja has been working toward his entire career and points to a strong future.
 Chances are you’ve already heard Olatuja’s extraordinarily creative musicianship.
 His work has enlivened the performances of Terence Blanchard, Patti Austin, Lisa Stansfield, Stevie Wonder, Chaka Khan, the Brooklyn Tabernacle Choir, Gretchen Parlato and many others.

 Olatuja, 28, began crafting the music that would become Speak as long ago as 2003.
 From the genesis of the project he knew what he wanted to accomplish.
 From there, the music took shape organically as the pieces fell into place, Olatuja calling upon a large cast of musicians to assist him in realizing the self-produced project, including several singers who alternate on lead vocals: Eska Mtungwazi, Andrew Roachford, Terri Walker, Onaje Jefferson and the late neo-soul artist Lynden David Hall.